 Fair enough, summer is exciting and the best time of year to exercise.
 However, you must be cautious and realistic about your capabilities.
 It is a process, not a competition.

 Try not to plunge into crazy fitness routines, rather avoid putting that pressure on yourself.
-Do what you can do, to begin with and work your way up instead.
+Do what you can, to begin with, and work your way up instead.

 Every Year We Age

 Bear in mind that every year our bodies age slightly.
 We must be gentle with them and not place unnecessary stress on our bodies.
 You can’t deny the aging process, no matter how hard you try.
 Summer or not, all of our bodies change every year, and we must not strain them too significantly.